-Having a private tutor is like having a personal trainer who can give you advice, motivation and guidance with exercises to ensure that you make good progress.
+Having maths tutors near me is like having a personal trainer who can give advice, motivation and guidance with exercises to ensure that you make good progress.

 The communication in your relationship with your math tutor will show you the subject in a new light, as they help you overcome any difficulties.

 As a student, when you encounter a problem, do not hesitate to ask about maths questions, share your thoughts and bring maths to life.